List of The Promised Neverland characters: Others

 Leo is a character who only appears in the special chapter, We Were Born.
-Leo is a gangster boy whom, after getting in a fight, was shot and saved by from dying by Rita.
+Leo is a gangster boy whom, after getting in a fight, was shot and saved from dying by Rita.
 Rita is a girl who was about to sacrifice herself for a young girl named Margo be saved, but Leo saved Rita from dying.
 Leo has short dark hair and a scar on his forehead.